filip-koska/knights/README.md

 # knights
-An API for a simulated knight tournament allowing compile-time computation
+An API for a simulated knight tournament allowing compile-time computations